-Is a ‘survival style’ of swimming taught by Red Cross, LifeSaving Society, and YMCA ‘learn to swim’ programs which focus on water safety: prevent drownings by teaching how to swim short distances unassisted (e.g. to the side of a pool, or to a boat or platform in open water).
+Is a ‘survival style’ of swimming taught by Red Cross, LifeSaving Society, and YMCA ‘learn to swim’ programs with the specific focus on water safety: the goal is to prevent drownings by teaching how to “swim” short distances unassisted (e.g. to the side of a pool, or to a boat or platform in open water).
 The Front Crawl requires a low level of skill thus allowing it to be gained in a matter of hours.
 Teaching the Front Crawl also requires a low skill level, hence why it can be taught to Swim Instructors (aka Lifeguards) whose focus is primarily water safety and not performance in the sport of swimming.
 Learning to teach the Front Crawl requires a mere handful of hours in a Swim Instructor course.

 The FRONT CRAWL is an appropriate level of swimming ability for those who intend to pursue and complete Red Cross, LifeSaving Society, and YMCA swim levels and is sufficient for those who want to become Swim Instructors and Lifeguards.